 Please note: actual move-in and move-out days will vary depending upon each student's approved housing dates.

-Important Note: Mission Park and the Frosh Quad will be used to prepare for and accommodate families of graduating seniors, from May 23 - June 4.
-Any Mission Park or Frosh Quad spring student resident approved to remain on-campus beyond Saturday, May 27, 2023, will need to move to individually-determined housing on May 26, 2023.
+• Important Note: Mission Park and the Frosh Quad will be used to prepare for and accommodate families of graduating seniors, from May 21 - June 2.
+Any Mission Park or Frosh Quad spring resident approved to remain on-campus beyond Thursday, May 23, 2024, will need to move to individually-determined housing on May 21, 2024.
 More information on this will be given to those particular students when the time comes.

 ..